oribarilan/workshop_genai/README.md

 ### Dev Containers (Recommended)
 1. Docker

     a.
 Install Docker Desktop: https://www.docker.com/products/docker-desktop

     b.
 Validate the installation by running the following command in your terminal:
     ```bash
     docker --version
     ```
     c.
 Get to know docker a bit using this walkgthrough (Optional) https://docs.docker.com/guides/walkthroughs/run-a-container/

 2. Visual Studio Code

     a.
 Install Visual Studio Code: https://code.visualstudio.com/

     b.
 Install the Dev-Containers extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers

     c.
-Open Visual Studio Code and click on the green icon on the bottom left corner.
-Select "Remote-Containers: Open Folder in Container" and select the folder where you have cloned the repository.
+In Visual Studio Code, open the command pallette (Cmd/Ctrl+Shift+P) and run the command dev "Dev Containers: Open Folder in Container"

+    d.
+Wait until the container is built and the workspace is opened in the container.

 3. That's it!
 (The magic of dev-containers 😉)

 ### Manual Installation (Not recommended)